Wheezing refers to a high-pitched whistling sound that happens when you breathe in or out. It’s caused by tightening of your airways.

 Some chronic respiratory conditions can lead to symptoms like wheezing.
 Researchers are finding out more and more about the role that nutrition plays in controlling these symptoms.
-A 2015 review of existing research found that vitamin C may have a protective effect on the respiratory system.
+A of existing research found that vitamin C may have a protective effect on the respiratory system.
 However, the studies reviewed also suggest that eating foods high in vitamin C appear more effective than taking a vitamin C supplement.

 Try adding some of the following foods to your diet to reap the potential benefits of vitamin C:

 This same review also noted a possible link between improved respiratory health and diets high in vitamins D and E. You can find vitamin D in: